 - An official signed copy of the candidate's Program of Study.
 The Program of Study will be available two weeks before the portfolio is due.

 - A copy of the Culminating Project Paper Advising Form (PDF), approved by the appropriate advisor.

 - A 120-word abstract of the revised seminar paper.

 - A revised seminar paper, subject to the following guidelines:

-- During the semester before the semester in which the student intends to graduate (e.g., during the fall semester if the student intends to graduate in spring), students choose one seminar paper (written originally for a seminar taken as part of the program of study toward the M.A.) to revise to a level appropriate for submission to a peer-reviewed academic journal.
+- During the semester prior to semester in which the student intends to graduate (e.g., during the fall semester if the student intends to graduate in spring), students choose one seminar paper (written originally for a seminar taken as part of the program of study toward the M.A.) to revise to a level appropriate for submission to a peer-reviewed academic journal.

-- Students must propose the paper for revision by using the appropriate Culminating Project Paper Advising Form (PDF) and submitting it to a) the professor who taught the seminar for which the paper was originally written (who will serve as the advisor for the project), b) the Director of Graduate Studies, and c) Becca Webb.
-Approval must be secured in writing from both the proposed project advisor and the Director of Graduate Studies no later than Wednesday of the 12th week of the semester.
+- Students must propose the paper for revision by using the appropriate Culminating Project Paper Advising Form (PDF) and submitting it to a) the professor who taught the seminar for which the paper was originally written (who will serve as the advisor for the project), b) the Director of Graduate Studies, and c) Jennifer Sheets.
+Approval must be secured in writing from both the proposed project advisor and the Director of Graduate Studies no later than Wednesday of finals week.
 Students should contact their advisor no later than the 8th week of the semester to set up a meeting.